 Overview of the Basic Steps

 Just thinking about quitting may make you anxious.
 But your chances will be better if you get ready first.
-Quitting works best when you're prepared.
-Before you quit, START by taking these five important steps:
+Quitting smoking works best when you’re prepared.
+Before you stop, START by taking these five important steps:

 T = Tell family, friends and co-workers that you plan to quit.

-A = Anticipate and plan for the challenges you'll face while quitting.
+A = Anticipate and plan for the challenges you’ll face.

 R = Remove cigarettes and other tobacco products from your home, car and work.

-T = Talk to your doctor about getting help to quit.
+T = Talk to your doctor about getting help.

 Pick a date within the next two weeks to quit.
 That gives you enough time to get ready.
-But it's not so long that you will lose your drive to quit.
+But it’s not so long that you will lose your drive.